Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Alberta’s Residential Tenancies Act mandates written inspection reports completed by both landlord and tenant within one week before or after taking possession.
 Use standardized inspection forms documenting ceiling condition, wall surfaces, windows, stairs, porches, floors, plumbing, heating systems, carpets, drapes, stoves, refrigerators, and all provided appliances.
 Both parties must sign these reports, creating legal documentation protecting security deposit returns at lease end.
 Property managers handling multiple units benefit from digital inspection tools with photo documentation, time stamps, and cloud storage for three-year record retention requirements.

-Compile additional documentation before listing including property tax statements, utility account numbers, HOA rules for condos and townhouses, parking stall assignments, storage locker details, and appliance warranties or manuals.
-According to Alberta’s landlord and tenant information resources, rental agreements must be provided within 21 days of signing.
-Prepare template lease agreements compliant with current Alberta regulations including security deposit clauses (maximum one month rent), rent increase notice requirements (minimum 3 months written notice), and maintenance responsibility divisions.
-For details on screening qualified tenants with proper documentation, complete preparation ensures smooth lease execution.
+Compile additional documentation before listing, including property tax statements, utility account numbers, HOA rules for condos and townhouses, parking stall assignments, storage locker details, and appliance warranties or manuals.
+According to Alberta landlord and tenant regulations, rental agreements must be provided within 21 days of signing.
+Prepare template lease agreements compliant with current Alberta regulations, including security deposit clauses (maximum one month’s rent), rent increase notice requirements (minimum three months’ written notice), and maintenance responsibility divisions.
+For details on screening qualified tenants systematically, complete preparation ensures smooth lease execution.

 Professional Photography Strategy

-Calgary’s competitive Downtown and Beltline markets require 20-25 professional images minimum to attract quality applicants browsing hundreds of listings.
-Schedule photography during golden hour (7:00-8:30 PM May through August) when natural light enhances exterior shots and unit interiors glow warmly.
+Calgary’s competitive Downtown and Beltline markets require 20–25 professional images minimum to attract quality applicants browsing hundreds of listings.
+Schedule photography during golden hour (7:00–8:30 PM, May through August) when natural light enhances exterior shots and unit interiors photograph warmly.
 Capture wide-angle views showing room layouts and flow, detail shots highlighting upgraded finishes or appliances, and amenity documentation including in-suite laundry, storage spaces, parking stalls, building gyms, and common areas.
-According to market research, listings with comprehensive photo galleries receive 3.2x more inquiries than sparse 8-10 image sets.
+Listings with comprehensive photo galleries consistently outperform sparse 8–10 image sets in inquiry volume, according to platform data from major Canadian rental sites.

 Stage units by removing personal items, opening blinds for maximum natural light, and arranging furniture to showcase livable space rather than empty rooms.
-Property managers can invest in one-time professional staging consultation ($150-300) applicable across similar unit types in their portfolio.
-For properties in established neighborhoods like Brentwood near University of Calgary or emerging areas like Copperfield in Southeast Calgary, photography must communicate both unit quality and neighborhood character attracting target demographics.
+Property managers can invest in one-time professional staging consultation ($150–$300) applicable across similar unit types in their portfolio.
+For properties in established neighborhoods like Brentwood near University of Calgary or emerging areas like Copperfield in Southeast Calgary, photography must communicate both unit quality and neighborhood character to attract target demographics.

-According to Rentals.ca’s platform analysis, 71% of tenants under 35 years old won’t schedule in-person showings without first viewing video walkthroughs or 360-degree virtual tours.
-Create 2-3 minute video tours narrating key features while walking through units, or invest in 360-degree photography platforms allowing interactive exploration.
-Video tours prove particularly valuable for property managers handling geographically dispersed portfolios, as qualified out-of-province applicants can evaluate properties before relocating to Calgary.
-Virtual tours also pre-qualify serious prospects, reducing time wasted on showings with uninterested viewers simply browsing options.
+According to Rentals.ca’s Calgary rental platform comparison, 71% of tenants under 35 years old will not schedule in-person showings without first viewing video walkthroughs or 360-degree virtual tours.
+Create 2–3 minute video tours narrating key features while walking through units, or invest in 360-degree photography platforms — such as Matterport — that allow interactive exploration at a typical cost of $150–$400 per unit for professional capture.
+Video tours prove particularly valuable for out-of-province energy sector applicants who need to evaluate Calgary properties before relocating.
+Virtual tours also pre-qualify serious prospects, reducing time wasted on showings with viewers who are simply browsing options.

 Alberta Regulatory Compliance Checklist

-Verify compliance with Alberta requirements: security deposits cannot exceed one month’s rent and must be deposited in interest-bearing trust accounts within two business days (2025 interest rate: 0.95%).
+Verify compliance with Alberta requirements before listing any unit.
+Security deposits cannot exceed one month’s rent and must be deposited in interest-bearing trust accounts within two business days; confirm the current annual interest rate with the Alberta government, as the rate is updated each year.
 Complete move-in and move-out inspection reports signed by both parties.
 Provide rental agreement copies within 21 days of signing.
-Landlords must provide 24 hours written notice before entering units except in emergencies.
+Landlords must provide 24 hours’ written notice before entering units, except in emergencies.
 For comprehensive neighborhood pricing strategies across Calgary quadrants, regulatory compliance establishes baseline credibility with professional tenants.

 Price Units Across Calgary Neighborhoods

 Calgary’s rental pricing varies by neighborhood demographics, transit accessibility, and amenity proximity rather than dramatic geographic price gaps.
-The following table compares six key Calgary rental markets based on liv.rent’s August 2025 data and neighborhood characteristics:
+The following table compares six key Calgary rental markets based on liv.rent’s August 2025 Calgary rent data and neighborhood characteristics.

 | Neighborhood | 1BR Avg | 2BR Avg | Tenant Demographics | Downtown Transit |